MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

     | take 10
     ```

-1. In the results grid, select a few of the numerical cells.
-The table grid allows you to select multiple rows, columns, and cells and calculate aggregations on them.
-The Azure Data Explorer web UI currently supports the following functions for numeric values: **Average**, **Count**, **Min**, **Max**, and **Sum**.
+1. Select a few of the numerical cells.
+To select multiple cells, click and drag your mouse over the cells you want to select, or hold down the "Ctrl" key while clicking on each cell.
+The **Average**, **Count**, **Min**, **Max**, and **Sum**  for these cells will be automatically calculated.

     :::image type="content" source="media/web-query-data/select-stats.png" alt-text="Screenshot of a table with selected functions.":::

 ## Filter to query from grid

-You can add a filter operator to the query directly from the grid.
+To add a filter operator to the query directly from the grid, follow these steps:

-1. Select a cell with content for which you want to create a query filter.
+1. Select the cell with content for which you want to create a query filter.

 1. Right-click to open the cell actions menu.
 Select **Add selection as filters**.